SkyWalker541/PT-SkyWalker541/README.md

 * **Pixel Transparency Restoration:** Detects white and near-white pixels to blend them toward a procedural backing texture.
 Includes modes for White-only, Bright, or All pixels.
 * **Procedural Backing Texture:** Grainy noise tinted to match original hardware (Pocket grey, GBC/GBA grey, or GBA SP white).
 * **Unified Pixel Effects (v1.7.1):**
     * **Grid:** Classic gap simulation between pixels.
+Available in both RetroArch and NextUI versions.
     * **LCD Dot:** Circular Gaussian dots with adjustable size, sharpness, brightness compensation, and black level threshold.
-Dot structure uses the raw input frame for black detection so color correction does not affect unlit pixels.
+Available in both versions.
+The RetroArch version uses the raw input frame for black detection so color correction does not affect unlit pixels.
-    * **CRT Phosphor:** 9-sample neighbourhood simulation with RGB/BGR subpixel stripes, bloom spread, dot gamma, scanline roll-off, brightness compensation, and black level threshold.
+    * **CRT Phosphor:** 9-sample neighbourhood simulation with RGB/BGR subpixel stripes, bloom spread, dot gamma, scanline roll-off, and brightness compensation.
+RetroArch version only — excluded from NextUI to maintain performance on low-power hardware.
-* **Black Level Threshold (v1.7.1):** Shared by LCD Dot and CRT Phosphor.
-Controls where the dot effect fades in above black.
+* **Black Level Threshold (v1.7.1):** Controls where the dot effect fades in above black.
 Hard gate on truly black pixels ensures zero cost and clean blacks regardless of setting.
 * **Drop Shadow:** Casts a subtle shadow from solid pixels onto the backing material at all sprite and tile edges.
-* **Bezel Shadow:** Darkens screen edges to simulate the shadow cast by the physical bezel; width is set automatically per `PT_SYSTEM`.
+* **Bezel Shadow:** Darkens screen edges to simulate the shadow cast by the physical bezel; width is set automatically per system.
 * **Color Harshness Filter:** Softens overly vivid dark colors, most useful for aggressive GBC palettes.

 ---